Time-division multiple access: Comparison with other multiple-access schemes

 In radio systems, TDMA is usually used alongside frequency-division multiple access (FDMA) and frequency-division duplex (FDD); the combination is referred to as FDMA/TDMA/FDD.
-This is the case in both GSM and IS-136 for example.
+This is the case in both GSM and IS-136, for example.
 Exceptions to this include the DECT and Personal Handy-phone System (PHS) micro-cellular systems, UMTS-TDD UMTS variant, and China's TD-SCDMA, which use time-division duplexing, where different time slots are allocated for the base station and handsets on the same frequency.

-A major advantage of TDMA is that the radio part of the mobile-only needs to listen and broadcast for its own time slot.
+A major advantage of TDMA is that the radio part of the mobile phone only needs to listen and broadcast for its own time slot.
 For the rest of the time, the mobile can carry out measurements on the network, detecting surrounding transmitters on different frequencies.
 This allows safe inter-frequency handovers, something which is difficult in CDMA systems, not supported at all in IS-95 and supported through complex system additions in Universal Mobile Telecommunications System (UMTS).
-This in turn allows for co-existence of microcell layers with macrocell layers.
+This, in turn, allows for co-existence of microcell layers with macrocell layers.

-CDMA, by comparison, supports "soft hand-off" which allows a mobile phone to be in communication with up to 6 base stations simultaneously, a type of "same-frequency handover".
+CDMA, by comparison, supports soft hand-off, which allows a mobile phone to be in communication with up to 6 base stations simultaneously, a type of same-frequency handover.
 The incoming packets are compared for quality, and the best one is selected.
-CDMA's "cell breathing" characteristic, where a terminal on the boundary of two congested cells will be unable to receive a clear signal, can often negate this advantage during peak periods.
+CDMA's cell breathing characteristic, where a terminal on the boundary of two congested cells will be unable to receive a clear signal, can often negate this advantage during peak periods.

 A disadvantage of TDMA systems is that they create interference at a frequency that is directly connected to the time slot length.
 This is the buzz that can sometimes be heard if a TDMA phone is left next to a radio or speakers.
-Another disadvantage is that the "dead time" between time slots limits the potential bandwidth of a TDMA channel.
+Another disadvantage is that the dead time between time slots limits the potential bandwidth of a TDMA channel.
 These are implemented in part because of the difficulty in ensuring that different terminals transmit at exactly the times required.
-Handsets that are moving will need to constantly adjust their timings to ensure their transmission is received at precisely the right time because as they move further from the base station, their signal will take longer to arrive.
-This also means that the major TDMA systems have hard limits on cell sizes in terms of range, though in practice the power levels required to receive and transmit over distances greater than the supported range would be mostly impractical anyway.
+Handsets that are moving will need to constantly adjust their timings to ensure their transmission is received at precisely the right time, because as they move further from the base station, their signal will take longer to arrive.
+This also means that the major TDMA systems have hard limits on cell sizes in terms of range, though in practice, the power levels required to receive and transmit over distances greater than the supported range would be mostly impractical anyway.

-Advantages of TDMA

-TDMA (time-division multiple access) is a communication method that allocates radio frequency (RF) bandwidth into discrete time slots, allowing multiple users to share the channel in a sequential manner.
-This approach not only improves spectrum efficiency compared to analog systems but also offers several specific advantages that enhance communication quality and system performance.